 Hasselback potatoes, sometimes called accordion potatoes, originated in a restaurant in Stockholm, Sweden in the 1940s.
 The restaurant was called Hasselbacken (hence the name).
 The unique slicing technique adds both flair and flavor, resulting in potatoes that are soft on the inside with crispy golden layers on the outside.

 - 2 heads garlic (paper peeled away and tops cut off)

 - 2 tablespoons olive oil

-- 2 teaspoons fresh thyme leaves, chopped
+- 2 teaspoons fresh thyme leaves (chopped)

 - 1 teaspoon sea salt

-- Cut several slits in each potato, being careful not to cut all the way through.
-Place the potatoes and garlic on a baking sheet and drizzle with the olive oil.
+- Place the hasselback mini potatoes and garlic on a baking sheet and drizzle with the olive oil.
 Mix the potatoes around so they are covered in the oil.
 Rearrange them so that the cut sides are facing up.
 Sprinkle with fresh thyme leaves.
 Sprinkle sea salt generously over the tops of each potato.
-This will create a delicious salty crust.3 lbs. mini potatoes, 2 heads garlic, 2 tablespoons olive oil, 2 teaspoons fresh thyme leaves, 1 teaspoon sea salt
+This will create a delicious salty crust.2 heads garlic, 2 tablespoons olive oil, 2 teaspoons fresh thyme leaves, 1 teaspoon sea salt

 - Squeeze out the roasted garlic cloves and serve them with the mini Hasselback potatoes.